bg-write/chatGPT-cheatsheet/README.md

 ChatGPT is constantly changing and updating.
 To see all updates made to ChatGPT so far, please refer to its ever-evolving [release notes](https://help.openai.com/en/articles/6825453-chatgpt-release-notes).

+### Examples of commands and interface walkthroughs

+WIP!

 ### Using `chat_cli.py`

-This is a very simple example of how to build your own chatbot app that runs in the command line with ChatGPT.
+This is a very simple example of how to build your own chatbot that runs in the command line with ChatGPT.
 The file's main feature is the `chatbot` function, which is broken down like so:

 ```python
 message_history = []
 ```

 We first create an empty list called `message_history` that'll soon store our chat's conversation history.
 We then create a `while` loop that'll continue until we manually stop the app.
 The rest of these code snippets live inside this `while` loop.

 ```python
 user_input = input("USER PROMPT > ")